Sharing the exact eCommerce email marketing automation strategy we are using to generate tones of money for our clients [ with almost no investment ]

 Before we begin, see below the actual results we achieved using this email marketing automation strategy recently for two clients –

-One of the wrong perception I have seen over time is that email marketing automation is just for the bigger players in the market.
+One of the wrong perceptions I have seen over time is that email marketing automation is just for the bigger players in the market.

-As a marketer or store owner, if you think the same way; you are loosing a big chunk of money every single day.
+As a marketer or store owner, if you think the same way; you are losing a big chunk of money every single day.

-Offering personalised experience to customers is the key to succeed in any business and the same thing applies to email marketing as well.
+Offering the personalized experience to customers is the key to succeed in any business and the same thing applies to email marketing as well.

 And this has to be based on the data you have about them; not just based on what you think they want.

-However there are so many other triggers that if effectively used can add up a big amount of extra sales without asking for a separate investment.
-What all you need is an effective automation of email marketing that can help you retain your customers and make them loyal to your brand.
+However, there are so many other triggers that if effectively used can add up a big amount of extra sales without asking for a separate investment.
+What all you need is the effective automation of email marketing that can help you retain your customers and make them loyal to your brand.

-While working for our clients, we divide these triggers into two separate category as –
+While working for our clients, we divide these triggers into two separate categories as –

 - Pre-Sale Triggers